Intro to Functional Analysis: Banach & Hilbert Spaces

 Definition: Hilbert Space

-A Hilbert space \(\mathcal{H}\) is an inner product space that is complete with respect to the metric \(d(x, y) = \|x - y\|\) induced by its inner product.
+A Hilbert space \(\mathcal{H}\) is an inner product space that is complete with respect to the metric \(d(x, y) = \|x - y\|\), where \(\|x\| := \sqrt{\langle x, x \rangle}\) is the norm induced by the inner product (see the Cauchy-Schwarz inequality below for the proof that this is a norm).

 Theorem: Cauchy-Schwarz Inequality